JosephJimenez24/BiblioTecha/Update.md

+# BiblioTecha
+An automated personal library management system that uses Python, Gmail, API, and Google Cloud Functions to track book purchases, manage collections, and alert about duplicate books.
+I used methods like pandas, re, and isbnlib to attempt to structure the data, pattern matching, and working on communicating with the global book database.

-# This is my main.py that implements OAuth 2.0 through the token.json to access Gmail API without my password.
-# It also used Gmail Query to filter my messages and operates when triggered, which is weekly.
+This is my main.py that implements OAuth 2.0 through the token.json to access Gmail API without my password.
+It also used Gmail Query to filter my messages and operates when triggered, which is weekly.

     import functions_framework
     import os
     import json
-from google.oauth2.credentials import Credentials from googleapiclient.discovery import build
+    from google.oauth2.credentials import Credentials
+    from googleapiclient.discovery import build

     @functions_framework.cloud_event
     def run_weekly_scrape(cloud_event):
     # This checks for login key in the current folder
     token_path = 'token.json'